Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Theoretical and empirical justification

 Comparing the bootstrap-assisted methods with the simultaneous methods, we find that although simultaneous methods have higher coverage probabilities, the confidence intervals are rather long, implying that simultaneous methods are overly conservative.
 While our proposed inferential framework reaches the nominal-level coverage probabilities and has shorter confidence intervals leading to asymptotically sharp inference.

 The comparison between the bootstrap-assisted R-Split with the bootstrap-assisted logistic regression shows that the latter has larger biases and lower coverage probabilities.
 The bootstrap-assisted logistic regression has undesirable performance because logistic regression yields biased estimates in moderately high dimensions \citep{sur2019glm}.
 This comparison reveals the benefit of conducting variable selection when $\gamma$ is sparse and the dimension of covariates is large, and it confirms that R-Split alleviates the regularization bias issue.
-Comparing R-Split with the desparsified Lasso, in line with our earlier conjecture, we observe that the desparsified Lasso approach has wider confidence intervals than those obtained by R-Split and tends to provide conservative inference.
+Comparing R-Split with the desparsified Lasso, in line with our earlier conjecture in Section \ref{subsec:theory-power}, we observe that the desparsified Lasso approach has wider confidence intervals than those obtained by R-Split and tends to provide conservative inference.

-This simulation study verifies that our proposed inferential framework not only achieves nominal coverage probabilities, but also mitigates the regularization and selection biases.
+This simulation study verifies that our proposed inferential framework not only achieves nominal coverage probabilities, but also mitigates the regularization and winner's curse biases.
 Thus, the proposed inferential framework is sensible to consider for our case study.